surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Reports_TD.md

 ##  Reordering Column

-To reorder columns in the <b>Data</b> section by clicking on column header and moving it to desired position. the visualizations section will reflect the new column order after hitting the <b>Run</b> button.
+To reorder columns in the <b>Data</b> section by clicking on column header and moving it to desired position.
+The visualizations section will reflect the new column order after hitting the <b>Run</b> button.
 Columns in field type are reordered irrespective of there field types.

 <b>For instance</b> you can reorder columns fields to measures position.
 Column values under pivoted dimensions cannot be reordered.